Learn how to make smoked halibut on ANY grill or smoker!

 It's also incredibly easy to prepare and to smoke, whether you are using a pellet grill like a Traeger, Camp Chef, or Pit Boss, an electric smoker like a Masterbuilt, or just a conventional propane grill like a Weber.

-Seasoning your Halibut for Smoking
+Seasoning the Halibut

 Halibut is like a blank canvas when it comes to seasoning.